DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 We ended up turning the project & add-on into a [one click Fauna Stack](https://github.com/netlify/fauna-one-click).
 Seriously, it's one click for a working FullStack NoSQL backed React application.

-The backend works like so:
+The backend is powered by serverless functions and works like so:

 <img src="https://user-images.githubusercontent.com/532272/42067494-5c4c2b94-7afb-11e8-91b4-0bef66d85584.png" />